crazy-max/csgo-server-launcher/doc/installation.md

 ## Install script

-A script is available to perform an installation with a single command :
+A script is available to perform an installation with a single command:

 ```
 $ sudo curl -sSLk https://github.com/crazy-max/csgo-server-launcher/releases/download/v1.13.4/install.sh | sudo bash
 ```

-This should output something like this :
+This should output something like this:

 ```
 Starting CSGO Server Launcher install (v1.13.2)...